Rindler coordinates: The Fermat metric

-But this is the well-known line element of hyperbolic three-space H^{3} in the upper half space chart.
-This is closely analogous to the well known upper half plane chart for the hyperbolic plane H^{2}, which is familiar to generations of complex analysis students in connection with conformal mapping problems (and much more), and many mathematically minded readers already know that the geodesics of H^{2} in the upper half plane model are simply semicircles (orthogonal to the circle at infinity represented by the real axis).
+But this is the line element of hyperbolic three-space H^{3} in the upper half space chart.
+This is closely analogous to the upper half plane chart for the hyperbolic plane H^{2}, which is familiar to generations of complex analysis students in connection with conformal mapping problems (and much more), and many mathematically minded readers already know that the geodesics of H^{2} in the upper half plane model are simply semicircles (orthogonal to the circle at infinity represented by the real axis).

 Symmetries

 Since the Rindler chart is a coordinate chart for Minkowski spacetime, we expect to find ten linearly independent Killing vector fields.
 Indeed, in the Cartesian chart we can readily find ten linearly independent Killing vector fields, generating respectively one parameter subgroups of time translation, three spatials, three rotations and three boosts.
 Together these generate the (proper isochronous) Poincaré group, the symmetry group of Minkowski spacetime.